 was studied in \cite{AroneMahowald} in the case that $X$ is a sphere.
 (Since the free $\idop$-algebra on a space $X$ is given by $\bigoplus_{n \ge 0} \D_n(X)$, the results in that paper can be interpreted as being about the mod $p$ homology of the free $\idop$-algebra on $S^n$.)
 In the case $p=2$, for example, what Arone and Mahowald showed is that $H_\ast(\D_n(S^m); \F_p)$ is only non-zero when $n=2^k$ is a power of $2$ and in that case it is $\Sigma^{-k} CU_\ast$ as a module over the Steenrod algebra, where $CU_\ast$ is the free graded $\F_p$-vector space with basis given by the ``completely unadmissible'' words of length $k$: where $u$ is a generator of $H_m(S^m; \F_p)$ and the action of the Steenrod algebra on $CU_\ast$ is given by the Nishida relations.

 Behrens \cite{Behrens} uses this computation to introduce mod $2$ homology operations $\bar{Q}^j : H_d(D_iF(X)) \to H_{d+j-1}(D_{2i}F(X))$ for $j \ge d$ on the layers of the Goodwillie tower of a functor $F$.
 We adapt his definition to produce homology operations on $\idop$-algebras (see definition \ref{d:unops}).
-Behrens shows the Arone--Mahowald computation can be interpreted as saying that the homology of $\bigoplus_{n \ge 0} \D_n(X)$ has an $\F_2$-basis consisting of completely unadmissible sequences of $\bar{Q}^j$'s with excess at least $n$ applied to the fundamental class of $S^n$, furthermore, he computes the relations satisfied by the $\bar{Q}^j$'s.
+Behrens shows the Arone--Mahowald computation can be interpreted as saying that the homology of $\bigoplus_{n \ge 0} \D_n(X)$ has an $\F_2$-basis consisting of completely unadmissible sequences of $\bar{Q}^j$'s with excess at least $k$ applied to the fundamental class of $S^k$; furthermore, he computes the relations satisfied by the $\bar{Q}^j$'s.

-In the present work we compute the mod $2$ homology of the free $\idop$-algebra on the suspension spectrum $\Sigma^\infty X$ of a simply-connected space $X$, showing that it is roughly speaking the free module over the algebra of operations $\Q^j$'s on the free Lie algebra on $H_\ast(X)$ (see theorem \ref{t:homfree}).
+In the present work we compute the mod $2$ homology of the free $\idop$-algebra on a spectrum, showing that it is roughly speaking the free module over the algebra of operations $\Q^j$'s on the free Lie algebra on $H_\ast(X)$ (see theorem \ref{t:homfree}).